Wohaizainuli/SGAFusion/README.md

 ![image](https://github.com/Wohaizainuli/SGAFusion/blob/main/images/Algorithm%20Framework.jpg)

-*Fig. 1: Overall architecture of SGAFusion.
+*Fig. 1: Overall Architecture of SGAFusion.
 Semantic information representing degradation types is automatically generated from the visible image via the CLIP model, and used as the query (Q) in the attention mechanism to guide the fusion process.
 For the detailed network structure, please refer to `model/resnet.py`.*

 ![image](https://github.com/Wohaizainuli/SGAFusion/blob/main/images/Encoder%20and%20Decoder.jpg)

-*Fig .2: The structure of Encoder and Decoder.
+*Fig .2: The Structure of Encoder and Decoder.
 For the detailed network structure, please refer to `model/resnet.py`.*

 ![image](https://github.com/Wohaizainuli/SGAFusion/blob/main/images/Expert%20Structures.jpg)

-*Fig. 3: Expert structures.
+*Fig. 3: Expert Structures.
 Detailed implementations of DehazeNet and LowNet can be found in `model/deal/`, while the remaining experts are defined in `model/resnet.py`.*

 ## 🔹 Dataset